monicavaldez/brevarium-romanum-api/README.md

 Reformed by order of the Holy Ecumenical Council of Trent.
 Published by order of Pope St. Pius V and revised by Clement VIII, Urban VIII, and Leo XIII

-Together since the Offices since granted and the Martyology

 Includes the Ordo Insularum Philippinarum